grafana/grafana/docs/sources/dashboards/build-dashboards/manage-dashboard-links/index.md

 You can use links to navigate between commonly-used dashboards or to connect others to your visualizations.
 Links let you create shortcuts to other dashboards, panels, and even external websites.

 Grafana supports dashboard links, panel links, and data links.
 Dashboard links are displayed at the top of the dashboard.
-Panel links are accessible by clicking an icon on the top left corner of the panel.
+Panel links are accessible by clicking the icon next to the panel title.

 ## Which link should you use?